Rock of Love with Bret Michaels season 1: Don't Threaten Me With a Good Time

 Bret Michaels shows up on a motorcycle and welcomes the 25 female competitors.
 He then introduces Big John, his head of security.
 After Bret leaves Big John eliminates Pam, Kimberly, Meredith, Kelly, and Tiffany.
 He then invites the rest of the girls inside.

 Meanwhile, inside the house the women are enjoying themselves and two of the blondes, Brandi C. and Kristia, decide to be the "Barbie Twins".
 While the girls are enjoying their cocktails, Tiffany comes pounding on the door begging Big John to let her in.
 He finally lets her through to the party.
 Bret then takes pictures of the women, and some girls go over the top.
-Tiffany, for one, is a drunken mess and her pictures look like mug shots, and a 32-year-old stripper, Heather, shows her boobs.
+Tiffany, for one, is a drunken mess and her pictures look like mugshots, and a 32-year-old stripper, Heather, shows her boobs.
 Bret tries to meet as many women as possible.
 He pays little attention to Brandi C., to her chagrin, until she appears in her friend's bathing suit.
 Tiffany, who appears drunk, gets into a fight with some of the other women.

 During elimination, Bret selects the women who may stay in the house by giving them a backstage pass personalized with their photo.
 Bret gives his first pass to Rodeo, followed by Heather, Jes, Sam, Brandi M., Magdalena, Faith, Tamara, Mia, Erin, Dallas, Tawny, Lacey, and Kristia.
 Brandi C. finally receives her pass and Bret also allows Tiffany to stay.
 Jessica, Bonnie, Lauren, Krista, and Raven are eliminated.